 In 2016 I was diagnosed with prostrate cancer.
-These 2018 images are the result of my MRI's taken of my body looking for cancer.
-They are self-portraits exploring more than body, they are about feelings.
+These 2018 documents are the result of the MRI's and x-rays taken of my body looking for cancer.
+They are self-portraits exploring the Black body from a social and identity context.

 I use portraiture as a tool along with language and symbols as devices for identity, historical, political and social commentary.